 Some things to do

-- Go shopping in the city's famous Princes Street. - Find more unusual gifts in the little shops on The Royal Mile. - Attend the annual International Festival of music, art and drama.
+- Co showning in the situle forward D - Go shopping in the city's famous Princes Street. - Find more unusual gifts in the little shops on The Royal Mile. - Attend the annual International Festival of music, art and drama.